jvz/psgrep/README.md

 your `PATH` to include `~/bin` as well as your `MANPATH` (or `~/.manpath`) to include `~/share/man`.

-If you wish to install this as an actual package on your system, you will need the `checkinstall` program.
-General syntax you can follow (just accept defaults):

-    PREFIX=/usr sudo checkinstall ./install.sh

-For example, on my Debian/[K]Ubuntu-based system, I could run:

-    PREFIX=/usr sudo checkinstall -D -A all --gzman ./install.sh

 For usage information, run

     man psgrep